Dr Massoumeh Torfeh

-She has written several articles in conjunction with Professor Annabelle Sreberny, the Director of the Center for Media and Film Studies at SOAS, on the role that the BBC Persian and Pashto Services have played at critical political conjunctures in Iran and Afghanistan.
+Massoumeh has also co-authored several articles with Professor Sreberny, on the role that the BBC Persian and Pashto Services have played at critical political conjunctures in Iran and Afghanistan.
 These were published in academic journals such as Middle East Journal of Culture and Communication (June 2010), in the Historical Journal of Film Radio and Television (October 2008) and in the Journal of Geopolitics of Middle East (April-June 2008).
 She presented the research results in two international conferences in London and Barcelona.

-Massoumeh has done extensive research into the archives of the British Foreign and Commonwealth Office (FCO) and the US State Department, including the Military and Intelligence reports, as well as archives of Iran's Parliament to investigate the causes of the failure of democracy in Iran.
-She focuses on three important episodes: the Constitutional Revolution 1906, Mossadeq's era 1940-53, and the Iranian revolution of 1979, arguing that in all three an overwhelming demand for democratization was voiced, a certain level of success was achieved, and yet dictatorial regimes were re-instated, every time more brutal than before.
-She searches for the correlations in these movements to discover the weaknesses within the political structure and society that lead to these failures.
-She believes that the quest for democratization process is ongoing in Iran as illustrated in the 2009 protest that followed the presidential elections.
-She argues that despite the most brutal crackdown by the Islamic Republic the movement for justice and freedom has not died down in Iran.
+Both for her PhD and for her latest books Massoumeh has done extensive research into the archives of the British Foreign and Commonwealth Office (FCO) and the US State Department, including the Military and Intelligence reports, as well as archives of Iran's Parliament to investigate the causes of the failure of democracy in Iran.
+She has focused on three important episodes: the Constitutional Revolution 1906, Mossadeq's era 1940-53, and the Iranian revolution of 1979, arguing that in all three an overwhelming demand for democratization was voiced, a certain level of success was achieved, and yet dictatorial regimes were re-instated, every time more brutal than before.
+She searches for the correlations in these movements to discover the weaknesses within the political structure and society in Iran that lead to these failures.
+She believes that despite appearances the democratization process is ongoing in Iran as illustrated in the 2009 protest that followed the presidential elections.
+She argues that despite the most brutal crackdown by the Islamic Republic the underlying movement for justice and freedom continues in Iran.